Guidelines

 But in reality, though the word “blitzkrieg” had been used in German military writings before World War II to describe a short conflict, as opposed to a drawn-out war of attrition, it was never officially adopted as a military doctrine.

-READ ALSO: What is boiler room activity?
+READ ALSO: What is the cheapest floor finish?

 How did the Allies adapt Blitzkrieg to their own advantage in WWII?